 Modifications, it has been said in legal circles, can be the friend of the so-called deadbeat dad and the enemy of the lottery winner.
 Any time there is a significant change in circumstances following a judgment, the court order can be modified.

 If you are considering requesting modifications of your family law judgment, you will want the benefit of a solid attorney’s experience.
 The lawyers at Kearney | Baker can put their experience to work for you.

 Do you need a knowledgeable family law attorney’s advice as you seek to modify a court order?
-Call us at our Pasadena, California, law offices, toll free today at 866.859.1507 to schedule a consultation.
+Call us at our Pasadena, California law offices to schedule a consultation.

 If a father or mother loses his or her job, that parent can file an order to reduce child support payments.
 Conversely, if he or she gets a better job, the former spouse can file a request to increase child support payments.
 Similarly, if either parent becomes a substance abuser and the child drops out of school, the other parent can file an order to gain custody.

 So a divorce is never actually final, in the pure sense.
 Almost anything in a divorce decree can be changed if there is a good reason.

 Special Circumstances Affecting Child Support and Property Division Court Orders